junwonlee5/Summer_2018_Audio_Project/README.md

 In the second folder "Audio Filter", the function filter_design.m applies butterworth filter onto audio file and creates a new signal signal_filt_2.
 This is particularly useful to simulate the second order of Sallen-Key filter.
 The function requires the audio file, order of filter, the lowpass and highpass cutoff frequency, and the amplification factor.

+To run the function, type the following.

+[signal_filt_2, fs, t] = filter_design(file, N_ord, lpcutoff_Hz, hpcutoff_Hz, amp_factor)
+where file is the filenmae and N_ord is the order of filter.
+This will give the time vector, the sampling rate, and filtered signal signal_filt_2.
+To simply amplify the signal instead of filtering it, type 0 for lpcutoff_Hz (lowpass frequency cutoff in Hz).

 ## 3. Signal Processing

 The third folder "Signal Processing" has a script called Signal_Processing.m where each section of the script I learned the concepts and use them using MATLAB functions.
 Concepts include fourier transform, chirp, Gaussian noise, Hamming window, Gaussian window, cross-correlation, and convolution.